What is IPv6 ULA Prefix Generator Online?

 Frequently Asked Questions

-Are ULA addresses routable on the internet?
+Are ULA addresses routable on the public internet?